Frydjak/TUE-4TM00-robot-motion-planning-and-control/README.md

-# 4TM00 Robot Motion Planning and Control - group 11
+# 4TM00 Robot Motion Planning and Control
 This class focused on developing autonomous navigation capabilities for mobile robots using ROS2 and Gazebo simulation.
 The work is divided into three stages: safe teleoperation, reactive navigation, and multi-goal path planning in complex environments.
 Each phase progressively integrates more advanced planning, control, and safety mechanisms.
 Key goals include ensuring collision-free motion, modularity of software, and robustness to localization challenges.
 Below are short summaries and demo results of each milestone.

 ## Results